reusablejs/reusable/README.md

 Note there is no need to provide the store.
 Stores automatically plug into the top provider

 ## Selectors
-To make sure your components only re-render when stuff they need change, you can use selectors:
+For better control over re-renders, use selectors:

 ```javascript
 const Comp1 = () => {